KYUNKI SAAS BHI KABHI BAHU THI Vs. TIDE- Rights in a Cinematographic Work

 Star India Private Limited v.
 Leo Burnett (India) Private Limited

 Star India Pvt.
-Ltd. (plaintiff) is doing business of acquiring copyrights in cinematograph films, television serials, programs, and also producing and commissioning the production of television programmes for various television channels.
+Ltd. (plaintiff) is doing the business of acquiring copyrights in cinematograph films, television serials, programs, and also producing and commissioning the production of television programmes for various television channels.
 These programs enjoy tremendous popularity amongst viewers in India and abroad.
 Star India Pvt.
-Ltd. also had acquired copyright of famous T.V. serial produced by Balaji Telefilms Pvt.
+Ltd. also had acquired the copyright of famous T.V. serial produced by Balaji Telefilms Pvt.
 Ltd., named, “KUNKI SAAS BHI KABHI BAHU THI” to create, compose and produce 262 episodes of it and became exclusive owners of the copyright in that serial.
 The serial had acquired immense goodwill and reputation among viewers in India that they associated the said serial exclusively with Star India Pvt.
-Ltd. It was contended by the plaintiff that when they saw a Television commercial for merchandizing of Consumer product called, “Tide Detergent” they were surprised to see that the T.V.
+Ltd. It was contended by the plaintiff that when they saw a Television commercial for merchandising of Consumer product called, “Tide Detergent” they were surprised to see that the T.V.
 Commercial was very much similar to their serial.
 On enquiring it was found that one P&G group of companies (defendant no.2 ) involved in production of Tide together with an advertising agency(defendant no. 1) has infringed the plaintiffs’ copyright in the above said T.V. serial and artistic work and are guilty of the same as the defendant’s commercial for promotion and merchandising of tide, is a copy of the plaintiff’s T.V. serial, therefore they are liable for continuous act of infringement and violation of their copyright in their famous serial KUNKI SAAS BHI KABHI BAHU THI.
 They contended that defendants have telecasted /broadcasted the commercial with the title of their serial KUNKI SAAS BHI KABHI BAHU THI with identical characters of the serial viz.
-Tulsi, Savita and J.D. and the overall impression of the commercial seems to be copy of the original work of the plaintiff.
+Tulsi, Savita and J.D. and the overall impression of the commercial seem to be a copy of the original work of the plaintiff.
 They also contended that P& G Company together with Leo Burnett (India) Pvt Ltd is also guilty of passing off their reputation and goodwill in the T.V. serial by misrepresenting their association with Star India Pvt.
 Ltd to make use of original artistic, musical work and the cinematograph film of Star India Pvt.
-Ltd as they have caused confusion in the minds of people that their commercial for promotion and merchandising of tide is associated with the famous T.V.
+Ltd as they have caused confusion in the minds of people that their commercial for promotion and merchandising of Tide is associated with the famous T.V.
 Serial KUNKI SAAS BHI KABHI BAHU THI.
 Thus they had filed an appeal in the present case in High Court of Bombay against P& G Company (defendant no.1) and the advertising agency (defendant no.2).
-However the defendants contended that the Tide T.V. commercial was an independent creation and not the reproduction or imitation of plaintiff’s serial.
-The overall idea, concept, story and format of the commercial were discussed and developed by the representatives of the defendants from creative team, together.
+However, the defendants contended that the Tide T.V. commercial was an independent creation and not the reproduction or imitation of the plaintiff’s serial.
+The overall idea, concept, story, and format of the commercial were discussed and developed by the representatives of the defendants from the creative team, together.
 Therefore they had not infringed any copyright in the serial.
-The defendants also contended that there is no copyright existed in plaintiff’s work as the title, “KUKI SAAS BHI KABHI BAHU THI” is a commonly used proverb and the logo of “Saas handling keys to bahu” is the age old expression.
+The defendants also contended that there is no copyright existed in plaintiff’s work as the title, “KYUNKI SAAS BHI KABHI BAHU THI” is a commonly used proverb and the logo of “Saas handling keys to bahu” is the age-old expression.